Master’s Degree

 Academic Structure

-This blended online approach allows working professionals and students from all backgrounds to complete their MA in Art Business affordably and with maximum flexibility while still gaining deep engagement with faculty and peers.
+This approach allows working professionals and students from all backgrounds to complete their MA in Art Business affordably and with maximum flexibility while still engaging deeply with faculty and peers.

 Tuition and Fees